 On the 5th of November, Londoners who had heard about the plot gathered in the streets and lit bonfires, as the years progressed this became almost a ritual on the evening of the 5th.
 Eventually, effigies made their way onto the fires, food was cooked in the ashes, and the celebrations became more elaborate adding fireworks and parties.

 It can be pretty gruesome at times but it really shows the truth about how the British treated the Catholics during those times.
-You will begin to understand how things like the Potato Famine came about when the English had no respect for anyone Catholic thanks to Henry the VIII.
+You will begin to understand how things like the Potato Famine came about when the English had no respect for anyone Catholic thanks to Henry VIII.

 Getting ready for Guy Fawkes Night (now dominantly called Bonfire Night), including making your dummy guy and getting some means of transport for it like an old pram or stroller.
 You would parade down the street with your guy and hope that people would respond to your “penny for the guy” calls.

-On the night, the Guy is placed on top of the fire and the sausages and potatoes wrapped in foil and tucked into the embers.
+On the night, the Guy is placed on top of the fire and the sausages and potatoes are wrapped in foil and tucked into the embers.
 Then the community basically held a party and celebrated until the fires burned out.
-I am pretty sure that after us kids went to bed the adults had a few beverages.
+I am pretty sure that after we kids went to bed the adults had a few beverages.

 Bonfire Night still exists here in the UK, it has almost been overtaken by Halloween and usually, fireworks carry on from October 31st until November 5th.
 Most communities will have a bonfire or fireworks night to celebrate the 5th.
 Not too many Guys about these days and some of the celebrations attract thousands of people.